 Space the holes for your pipes wherever fits best, but make sure that you drill them in the same location on all of your boards.

 - Feed the pipes through the holes in the boards

 You’ll need to get the boards in place before you attach the floor flanges (and elbow connectors if you’re using those).
 Keep the boards along the bottom of the shelf – you’ll space them out into place once the pipes are mounted.

 - Screw the floor flange onto the ends of the pipes

-(If you’re mounting from floor-to-ceiling) unscrew the floor flanges to get a tight fit between your floor and ceiling and screw them in place.
+(If you’re mounting from floor-to-ceiling) unscrew the floor flanges enough to get a tight fit between your floor and ceiling and screw them in place.